E-mail: [email protected]

 When will I gets me stuff?

-All pedals come with a 1 year warranty from date of dispatch for the original buyer.
-If it develops a fault within 90 days of dispatch any postage costs incurred by the buyer will be refunded.
-Anything after 90 days but within 1 year requires the buyer to cover the send postage cost (Wee Lush FX will cover the return).
+All pedals come with a one year warranty from date of dispatch for the original buyer.
+If it develops a fault, and is returned and received for repair within 90 days of dispatch any postage costs incurred by the buyer will be refunded.
+Anything after 90 days but within one year that is returned and received for repair requires the buyer to cover the send postage cost (Wee Lush FX will cover the return).
 This covers manufacturing defects and component failure, and includes parts and labour.
 Appearance, misuse, abuse or alterations to the pedal are not covered.
-Anything returned under warranty that is found to be working will require the buyer to cover all postage costs.
+Anything returned under warranty that is found to be working and without fault will require the buyer to cover all postage costs.
 If your pedal develops a fault outside the warranty period please do get in touch as repairs can still be undertaken.

 Postage & Delivery